juharris/code-reviewer/README.md

 # * add_tags (list of strings): Tags (AKA labels) to add to the pull request.

 # * comment (string): A comment to post on the PR or a line in a diff depending on how the rule matches.
-If `diff_pattern` is set, then the comment will be on lines that match `diff_pattern`.
+# If `diff_pattern` is set, then the comment will be on lines that match `diff_pattern`.
+# If `comment_id` is set, then this ID will be used to identify the comment.
+# If there is already a comment with this ID from the user, then instead of adding a new comment,
+# the comment with this ID from the current user will be updated (if necessary)
+# and the thread will be reactivated (if necessary).
+# The `comment_id` is appended as a HTML comment.

 # * new_title (string): A new title to set on the pull request.
 Use "{TITLE}" as a placeholder for the current title.